Prag8855/aab/content/docs/abmeldung.md

     - **Diese Wohnung war**: Choose this if this address was your main residence (*Hauptwohnung*) or secondary residence (*Nebenwohnung*).
 - **Ort, Datum, Unterschrift**: The date, the city, and your signature.
 Use the DD.MM.YYYY date format.
 Your signature should be the same as on your passport or national ID.

-If you deregister more than 3 people, use multiple forms.
+If you deregister more than 3 people, use multiple forms.[^1]

 ## How to send this form